 The Lord says to the prophet Micah, that we are to LOVE mercy (Micah 6:8); we as humans love getting mercy, but don’t like giving it, and sometimes don’t even like it when others get it.
 I’d like to share a story:

 I was always known as someone who obeyed the rules and never got in trouble (not trying to praise myself).
-One particular day after the teen class got out (way back when I was in the “teen class”), I walked past the adult class and they were just wrapping up with some announcements, and a brother was at the podium, railing about something.
+One particular day after the teen class got out (way back when I was in the “teen class”), I walked past the adult class and they were just wrapping up with some announcements, and Brother Gordon MacFarlane was at the podium, railing about something.
 I didn’t give it a second thought.
 Anyway, that night, being a good son, I went and checked in with my parents, see how they were doing; they were on the Bible School committee at the time.
 They said they actually had some trouble earlier in the day, that a bunch of people my age had sneaked out the previous night and gone tubing in the creek, and had been caught trespassing by the State Police; not only that, but they ran off (which is another crime).
 I remember thinking “I’ll bet I know who…” And I asked my parents what the punishment was going to be…and they said that the culprits had to spend the rest of the week with their parents.
 They said those people were incredibly sorry for what they had done and had already written apology letters, and I didn’t care.
 I was filled with rage.
 I remember saying, “THIS WAS YOUR CHANCE!
 YOU KNOW THESE PEOPLE ALWAYS CAUSE TROUBLE HERE, YOU SHOULD HAVE DROPPED THE HAMMER ON THEM!
 TELL THEM TO PACK THEIR BAGS, GO HOME, AND DON’T COME BACK NEXT YEAR EITHER!”
 I could spit fire, I was so mad; I couldn’t believe it.
 I even said something to the effect of “If I had done something like this, you all would have shipped me off to Neptune!”…not even realizing that if I was in the position of those people, I would have been right there next to them pleading for forgiveness and mercy: “please don’t make me leave Bible school early…” But I wanted those people out even if it meant their parents would have to leave with them.
 What did the parents ever do wrong?
 Furthermore, what had these people actually done wrong to me (besides not invite me to go tubing with them)?
 I had no compassion whatsoever; my mindset was “they screwed up, they deserve to be punished.”
 But of all people, I was in no position to say that; I wasn’t baptized yet; for what it’s worth, I hadn’t even been forgiven for my own sins.
 It’s a reminder of the older of the two sons in Christ’s parable in Luke 15, who was angry that his brother had turned from his ways and come back to the father.
 Remember in that parable of the Prodigal Son, that the father demanded that the younger son be brought a robe—righteousness, a ring—power and authority, and shoes—“walk in newness of life (Romans 6:4)”.

 Remember as well that quite often forgiveness is more beneficial for the person who is wronged than the person who did the wrong.
 Consider Joseph: he was done wrong on so many levels by his brothers, yet never held a grudge.
 He knew that God was bigger than the evil (Genesis 50:20).
 Make this verse personal; faith is the key to immediate forgiveness; forgive and move forward by faith.
 We cannot be helpful to those we have not forgiven.